php-ru/symfony-docs-ru/setup/symfony_server.rst

 Installation
 ------------

-The Symfony server is distributed as a free installable binary without any dependency and support for Linux, macOS and Windows.
-Go to `symfony.com/download`_ and follow the instructions for your operating system.
+The Symfony server is part of the ``symfony`` binary created when you `install Symfony`_ and has support for Linux, macOS and Windows.

 .. note::